 How much do nexus statements costs?

 The cost for competent, thorough, doctor drafted nexus statements vary is price and is dependent on the complexity of the conditions, amount of conditions and what doctor is available at that time.
-Usually they can include up to five conditions depending on the condition.
+Usually they can include up to five conditions depending on the conditions.
 Be aware of cheap nexus statements.
 There are firms that claim they can connect you with doctors that can write nexus statements for much less.
 Truth of the matter is there are no reputable doctors who will draft a quality nexus statement for $300, $500 or even $700!
 These reports can take hours or days to complete.
 Don't be fooled by these cheap offers.
 They are most likely drafted by clerks or assistants and they do not have the skill set to draft these reports.
 Or perhaps they are not reviewed and signed by doctors at all.
 Once written, they are most likely quickly reviewed and signed by a doctor who does not care about the overall quality.
 Especially since you will most likely not know better.
-Of course the attorney will boast about the doctor, quality and success rate.
-We ask that you use common sense.
 If it is too good to be true...it probably is.
-If you did not work with an attorney from day one, that should be your first indicator.
 Cheap service will lead to poor results. **Do not pay or submit nexus statements provided by non-doctors.
 You pay too much money for nexus statements to written and signed by other medical professionals.
 Other medical professionals are good for supplemental opinions but not as your main source.
 Otherwise, this is an easy counter by the VA.
 "Our doctor's opinion provides more weight than your nurse practitioner's opinion".
 We have heard it plenty of times.

 We believe in the American Veteran and all the veteran stands for through service.
 We believe in justice.
 We believe in fairness.
 We believe in doing what is right.
 That is why VABenefits4Vets.com exists.
 That is why VABenefits4Vets serves fellow Veterans.